makersacademy/bowling-challenge/README.md

  > .load runRound.cjs
 ```

+If you uncommented lines for node demo, comment them out when running tests.

 ## Demo:

 For the purpose of this demo, I created a showBreakdown function.
 To use this you need to uncomment an import statement and 3 lines in addRoll method of round.js.